CT Special Forces: Fire for Effect: Plot

-The player plays as either two of the Counter Terrorist Special Forces (CTSF) elite agents; 'Stealth' Owl or 'Immortal' Raptor.
-They are both at best in stealth and frontal assault tactics respectively to complete their mission.

 The game begins with a speech by the World Council President speaking to senators in regard to the CTSF and their work.
 It appears that the CTSF has an artificial intelligence unit and it has contributed to the many successes of the CTSF in fighting terrorism.
 Thanks to the Proteus Project that the council had voted for an artificial intelligence unit, Thesis, the CTSF's AI has been baptised to serve the CTSF with its fight against terrorism, with 90% accuracy and no news of terrorist attacks in the last six months.
 General Banner, the former general now serving the CTSF, gives thanks.
 It is then seen that due to the geopolitical climate no longer steady, the council has voted that Thesis be reassigned to military research, which exasperates Banner.
 He is told to relax and is told of the plans, which he does not seem happy on.

 Back in Antarctica, the CTSF base has training carried out.
 Owl is handling his recruits when then he and Raptor are called in by Tracy, the head in communications, for officer's evaluation.
 The player is then taught, in two missions on how to use the interfaces with Raptor or Owl.

 Soon after Banner returns, three simultaneous attacks are alerted.
 A tanker is hijacked and a train is bombarded, both by terrorists.
-Raptor handles the tanker while Owl handles the train.
-However the terrorists succeed in the third attack where they blew a dam and flooded the city of Kiev.
+Raptor handles the tanker while Owl handles the train, but the terrorists succeed in the third attack where they blew a dam and flooded the city of Kyiv.
 Raptor is first sent in to clear the numerous patrol boats with terrorists and then save a civilian.
 Owl then parachutes down, going to handle the terrorists and their plan to destroy the city.
 Owl finishes most of them off, until a chopper comes in and attacks.
 Owl heads to a stadium where Raptor is waiting and Raptor takes care of the chopper with his Hoverspeed.